 When using email to transfer a profile, be aware that there are limits on attachment sizes.
 Sending the recipient a link to download from a cloud service will avoid these limits.

-In each case, you can choose to send directly to a printer, or to email as a PDF to print elsewhere.
-When printing cards, the currently selected profile and language are used, as well as the cards per page setting.
-The assessment form also use the current profile and language, and has 3 blank columns for you to record the child's progress.
+In each case, you can choose to send directly to a printer, or to email as a PDF to use or print elsewhere.
+When printing cards, the currently selected profile and language are used, as well as the cards per page, font, large text and shuffle settings.
+The assessment form also uses the current profile, language and font, and has 3 blank columns for you to record the child's progress.

 This will undo all changes you have made to Special Words since you installed it on the device.
 This includes undoing any modifications you made to the set of original words, pictures and sounds, removing any you have added, and restoring the app's settings to their default values.
 If you have added additional profiles, they are all removed.
 You cannot undo this once you've done it.

 To prevent accidental use of the Reset button, turn the Enable Editing option off in the Settings, as described in Chapter 4.

 After confirming that you wish to reset the app, you have to reconfirm by typing the word “Reset” into the box that appears.
 This is to reduce the chances of a child resetting the app unintentionally.